Angelica Balabanoff: Biography

-Balabanoff was born into a wealthy family in Chernihiv, Russian Empire, where she rebelled against her mother's strictness.
-While attending the Université Nouvelle de Bruxelles in Brussels, Belgium, she was exposed to political radicalism.
+Balabanoff was born into a wealthy family in Chernigov, Russian Empire, where she rebelled against her mother's strictness.
+While attending the New University of Brussels in Brussels, she was exposed to political radicalism.
 After graduating with degrees in philosophy and literature, she settled in Rome and began to organize immigrant workers in the textile industry, joining the Italian Socialist Party (Partito Socialista Italiano; PSI) in 1900.
-She became closely associated with Antonio Labriola, Giacinto Menotti Serrati, Benito Mussolini, and the party's founder, Filippo Turati.
+She became closely associated with Antonio Labriola, Giacinto Menotti Serrati, Benito Mussolini, and the party's founder Filippo Turati.

 She moved further to the left during the First World War, becoming active in the Zimmerwald Movement.
 During the war, she spent some time in exile in neutral Sweden, where she was affiliated with the Left Socialist movement and became a close friend of Swedish Communist leaders Ture Nerman, Fredrik Ström, Zeth Höglund and Kata Dalström.

 When the Russian Revolution broke out in 1917, Balabanoff travelled to Russia and joined the Bolsheviks.
 According to Emma Goldman, she became disillusioned with the style of socialism in Russia and "had become rooted in the soil of Italy."
 Balabanoff told Goldman of her discomfort about temporarily living in the Narishkin Palace.
 She became secretary of the Communist Third International in 1919 and worked alongside Goldman, Vladimir Lenin and Grigory Zinoviev, as well as many others.
 This led her to become an open critic of Bolshevism, and she left Russia in 1922, travelling back to Italy to reunite with her friend and comrade Giacinto Menotti Serrati.